Piolintech123/WRO2026-FE-PiolinTech/code/round1/r1_exp.md

-# Round 1 EV3 V1 — Code Explanation
+# Round 1 EV3 V1 — Current Open Challenge Code Explanation

-This document explains the logic implemented in [`ev3v1.py`](./ev3v1.py), an early Open Challenge software version developed for Piolín during the evolution of the WRO Future Engineers 2026 project.
+This document explains the logic implemented in [`ev3v1.py`](./ev3v1.py), the **current Open Challenge program used by Piolín** for the WRO Future Engineers 2026 project.

-The purpose of this version was to test a simple autonomous strategy in which Piolín moved forward, detected the Blue and Orange floor markings with the EV3 Color Sensor, executed a predefined steering maneuver, counted the accepted markings, and stopped after completing twelve course events.
+The program follows a deliberately direct autonomous strategy: Piolín moves forward, detects the Blue and Orange floor markings with the EV3 Color Sensor, confirms each valid course event, executes the corresponding steering maneuver, counts the accepted markings, and stops after twelve accepted events.

-This program is preserved as part of PiolínTech's software evolution.
-It does **not** represent the current Phase 4 Open Challenge controller, which later introduced lateral ultrasonic geometry, gyro heading information, more advanced corner handling, and stronger event-based navigation.
+The name `EV3 V1` identifies this published program version; it should **not** be interpreted as a legacy or inactive controller.
+This file represents the code currently used on the physical robot for the Open Challenge.
+Parameters may continue to be tuned during testing, but there is no separate unpublished “current Phase 4 controller” replacing this file.

 ---

-## Hardware Used by This Version
+## Hardware Used by the Current Open Program

-`ev3v1.py` uses a deliberately small hardware configuration.
+`ev3v1.py` uses a deliberately small set of hardware inputs in its current Open Challenge implementation.

 The EV3 Brick acts as the main controller.
 Motor A is responsible for propulsion, Motor B controls the front steering mechanism, and the EV3 Color Sensor connected to S4 observes the floor.